RahulPatnaik/gpt-scraper/README.md

 3. Create a ``` .env ``` file in the same working directory and enter the ```OPENAI_API_KEY = <YOUR_API>``` in it.
 4. ``` search = SerpAPIWrapper(serpapi_api_key='<API KEY>') ``` enter the SerpAPI key here for the web searching feature.

+## SerpAPI:
+You can get your SerpAPI key from this website : https://serpapi.com/

 ## Customization:
 ```
     chat_engine = index.as_chat_engine(